jobeaton/QA-Demo/README.md

 # QA-Demo
 A mini QA demo project showcasing manual test planning, test case writing, and bug reporting for a sample web application.
 Created for my second-round QA Analyst interview at Carebook.

-# QA Demo Project – [Site Name]
+# QA Demo Project – [The Internet by Heroku]

 ## Overview
 This is a mini QA demo project created to demonstrate how I approach manual testing, test case documentation, and bug reporting.
-It was built specifically in preparation for my second-round interview for the QA Analyst role at CoreHealth.
+It was built specifically in preparation for my second-round interview for the QA Analyst role at Carebook.

 ## Test Target
 Sample site used: [The Internet by Heroku](https://the-internet.herokuapp.com/)